 AJ: "I believe that unity is really the only way to make things happen.
 I used to be kind of a tough person.
 Me and my cousins, if there was a problem we'd be like, ‘Let's fight!’
 But after a little while, I started thinking, ‘Why are we fighting each other when there's so much going on?’
 We could be coming together, taking away the hate in our environment.
 I learned about Malcolm and Tupac and Dr. King, of course.
 Just seeing how they impacted the world without violence, or with thinking outside of the box.
 I decided we shouldn’t be fighting anymore.
 So with everything I’ve ever done after fifth grade, whether it was related to world events or just personal situations, I always start from, ‘Okay, what are my actions, what are they going to cause, and what is this going to fix in the future?
 Am I being productive?
 Whatever I'm doing right now, is it a smart move?’
 I just started asking myself that all the time, and I still do.

 I think really the only way to solve all these problems we have is peace, love, and hope.
 Obviously that's not felt in a lot of people, so it's hard to bring people together and make sure that we're on the same page.
 But hope for me is important.
 I had to have hope through hard situations since I was little.
 That's just always been an important thing to me.

 My newest project is called Building Bosses.
-The idea is to match youth with mentors in entrepreneurship, with successful business men and women who can give the the youth an idea of how to succeeded, and really - to give them hope.
-I want every young person that comes through the program to know their own self worth.
+The idea is to match youth with mentors in entrepreneurship, with successful businessmen and women who can give the youth an idea of how to succeed, and really to give them hope.
+I want every young person that comes through the program to know their own self-worth.
 To know the power that they have.

 Mentorship is so important.
 I’ve had two mentors in my life, and they’ve both instilled this positive feeling in me like I could do anything.
 The world was my oyster, like they say.
 I think that's what a lot of youth need to learn early on."